“I’ll do it,” he volunteered, an offer that he’d thought would relieve her.

 Fiearius didn’t have time to argue.
 He rushed forward and seized an armful of his own and then forcefully pushed Nikkolai out of the door before he could argue.

-As the two of them made a dash for the exit before this whole place decided like collapsing, Fiearius glanced back around the room one last time.
+As the two of them made a dash for the exit before this whole place decided to collapse, Fiearius glanced back around the room one last time.
 All of this.
 All those people.
 All of Leta’s work.
 Reduced to ashes.
 And for what?
 A statement?
 Political protest?
 Who had even started this?

 As if reading his mind, Nikkolai suddenly explained, “I didn’t really see what happened.
 Just that one of our regulars got in an argument with one of the Carthian guards.
 Things just escalated from there.”
 He too glanced back over his shoulder.
 “It burnt so fast…We barely got anyone out.”